Having Geometric Specular Antialiasing would be incredible

 If you’d like to see this in three, your best bet would be to create a minimal example showing the specular aliasing and making a three.js issue linking the paper as well as a compelling before / after image from the paper or other reference implementation showing the improvement.
 Ideally your minimal example would use the same or similar model to your comparison screenshots but I know that may not be possible.
 At least someone should be able to point you to the right area where your fix code can be added or provide some more insight into whether there would be interested in adding this to the project.

 I’d also recommend keeping your issue in the repo short and to the point.
-Detail can be nice but longer issues become more difficult to follow and I’ve noticed can less engagement.
+Detail can be nice but longer issues become more difficult to follow and I’ve noticed can lessen engagement.
 I might also take a look at what else is out there since it looks like there are some more recent papers on the topic.

 Remove sub-pixel artifact (no background):